Drupal Association members fund grants that make connections all over the world.

 This proposal stems from the Form Error Design Wiki where we gathered feedback from accessibility stakeholders (such as Everett Zufelt) as well as UX stakeholders (yoroy, bojhan).
-This wiki was a new attempt to build consensus around an old problem that started in the issue queue in 2009 and had 265 comments without resolution.
+This issue was a new attempt to build consensus around an old problem that started in the issue queue in 2009 and had 265 comments without resolution.
 Let's solve this for D8!

-- More than color: Drupal must use more than color alone to indicate which fields have errors.
+- Drupal *must use more than color alone* to indicate which fields have errors.

-The markup order will likely put the error message between the field's label and the field itself.
-The links from the $messages area will jump to the field label first so users can review the label, then the error, then the field where they can fix the submission.
+The markup order will likely put the error message between the field's label and the field itself.* The links from the $messages area will jump to the field label first so users can review the label, then the error, then the field* where they can fix the submission.

 - Improve readability